 Those EXACT same dishes (s)he hates will be served at your mother in laws house and eaten voraciously.
 Especially if you have declared beforehand that your child doesn’t like what is being served.
 So you will get the same recipe that your mother in law cooked and serve it at home where it will end up being refused for something else and eaten by you.
 You will feel guilty for having the manners of an animal.
 But if you throw it away you will feel guilty about the children in Africa.

-And finally, after all this guilt (when the second child is about 2), you will be so fed up of it that you’ll unapologetically not give a single fuck anymore.
+And finally, after all this guilt (when the second child is about 2), you will be so fed up of feeling so guilty all the time, that you’ll unapologetically not give a single fuck anymore.